 - Sam’s Teach Yourself SQL in 10 Minutes book by Ben Forta

-The resources below will jump-start your LookML knowledge.
+These resources will jump-start your LookML knowledge.
 Use your learning account to experiment with different design patterns.

 After you’ve learned LookML basics, use these pages for details on each LookML parameter:

-Looker offers several classes for business users, beginning developers, and advanced developers.
+Looker offers several classes for business users, beginning Looker developers, and advanced Looker developers.
 Check out our training events page for more information.